scriptin/topokanji/README.md

 ### kanji.txt

-Contains initial list of kanji.
+Contains initial list of kanji, including radicals.

 - Each character must be listed in `kanjivg.txt`
 - Each character must be listed in one of `cjk-decomp-*.txt` files
 - Each character must appear on a line which number is equal to a number of strokes in the character
 - No extra whitespace or any other symbols, comments, etc.

+### radicals.txt

+List of [radicals][kangxi].
+Must only contain characters which are also in `kanji.txt`, but must not contain radicals which are also common kanji by themselves.
+Organized the same way as `kanji.txt`.

 ### kanjivg.txt